pleabargain/EnglishHelpsYourCareer/topic travel.md

 - What is your fantasy vacation?
 - What would your fantasy road trip be like?
 - What is the best country to travel from?
-- What Crazy Adventure Would You Want to Take?
+- What crazy adventure would you want to take?
-- What Local 'Microadventures' Would You Like to Go On?
+- What local 'microadventures' would you like to go on?
-- What's Your Perfect Family Vacation?
+- What's your perfect family vacation?
 - Do you enjoy staycations?
-- How Has Travel Affected You?
+- How has travel affected you?
 - Who is your favorite person to travel with?
 - What kind of tourist are you?
 - What does your travel diary consist of?
-- What Are the Best Souvenirs You've Ever Collected While Traveling?
+- What are the best souvenirs you've ever collected while traveling?
-- What Famous Landmarks Have You Visited?
+- What famous landmarks have you visited?
-- What's the Coolest Thing You've Ever Seen in Nature?
+- What's the coolest thing you've ever seen in nature?
-- How Much Do You Know About the Rest of the World?
+- How much do you know about the rest of the world?
 - Would you like to live in another country?
 - Would you want to be a space tourist?
 - If you could time-travel, where would you go?